ftlabs/fruitmachine/docs/introduction.md

 As far as FruitMachine is concerned there is no difference between layouts and modules, all modules are the same; they are a piece of the UI that has a template, maybe some interaction logic, and perhaps holds some child modules.

-When we talk about layout modules we are refering to the core page scaffolding; a module that usually fills the page, and defines gaps for other modules to sit in.
+When we talk about layout modules we are referring to the core page scaffolding; a module that usually fills the page, and defines gaps for other modules to sit in.

 #### Comparisons with the DOM